 Has the city spent any of this money?

 Since the passage of Prop.
-C., the city has acquired 1,400 acres of open space without spending taxpayer money and is on track to meet its open space goals.
+C, the city has acquired 1,400 acres of open space without spending taxpayer money and is on track to meet its open space goals.
 The city has a responsibility to provide the best possible quality of life for its residents, while being financially responsible with taxpayer money.
 Open space can be expensive, not only to acquire, but to maintain.
 If the city can find ways to provide open space for the public without committing taxpayer dollars, it’s a win-win situation.
 The city does review available land on a regular basis and is ready to purchase land as open space if the right opportunity comes up.
-In addition, the city’s fiscal year 2013-14 budget includes $235,000 for the development of the Arroyo Vista Trail in south Carlsbad.
+In addition, in Feb.
+2020, the city acquired real property commonly known as Aura Circle.
+The negotiated price for the property was $2,070,000 plus half the estimated total closing costs of $10,000.
 This money is coming from funds the city has set aside for trails and open space.

 What is the city’s approach to identifying land that could be purchased by the city as open space?